CenterForOpenScience/COSDev/docs/osf/addons.rst

         ]
     }

- This adds the proper entry points for webpack to build your addon's static files.
+ This adds the proper entry points for webpack to build your add-on's static files.

 The following files in the ``static`` folder of your addon directory will be built by webpack: